khanmaster/vb_vagrant_installtion/test_all_installation_04/unix_commands.md

 - how to I go inside the dir cd nameofdir
 - exercise- create 2 folder dir1 and dir2
 - in each folder create 2 files test1.txt and test2.txt
 - check the current dir location and document the command to access the dir and exit
+- how can navigate in Linux - to go back a folder cd .. to go back to home location cd enter
+- how to go inside the folder cd /etc
+- how to delete the file - use - rm name of the file - use sudo rm nameofthefile if permission denied
+- how to can we change to root user - sudo su
+- how to check who is using the machine - id
+- echo is used to print on command line
+- how can we go back to normal user - exit command will bring us back to the normal user

+- how can we install packages - sudo apt-get install nginx -
+- how can we check the status of programs - systemctl status nginx - systemctl start nignx (sudo systemctl instruction name of the program)
+- vagrant official documentation available to follow syntax and intendation of vagrantfile - vagrant files are written in Ruby
+-